hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlState NewState(string name, int x, int y)` <br/>
 Create a new state at a specific position `x` and `y`, in grid units.
 The grid size is defined in the DefaultsProvider of the AacConfiguration of AAC. `x` positive goes right, `y` positive goes down.

+- `AacFlStateMachine NewSubStateMachine(string name)` 💡<br/>
+  Create a new state machine, initially positioned below the last generated state of this layer.

 #### Create layer transitions

 - `AacFlTransition AnyTransitionsTo(AacFlState destination)` <br/>